xyzdevio/convert-to-emoji/README.md

 I like writing things in the base markdown and slack/discord style where you can grab the item directly from the code instead of searching for them from a direct emoji maker.

-Problem is, half the time those items dont directly copy or show up as pure text even in .mdx files.
+Problem is, half the time those items dont directly copy or only show up as pure text on website publish even in .mdx files.

 ### Goal: